Herodotus Literature Selections

 Assigned Literature for Herodotus

-The Histories by Herodotus is one of the greatest classical works of history ever written.
-Herodotus is known as the father of history, and reading this work is an indispensable part of Classical Writing–Herodotus.
+The Histories by Herodotus - Herodotus is known as the father of history, and reading this work is an indispensable part of Classical Writing–Herodotus.
 The Landmark version translated by by Andrea L. Purvis that makes Herodotus even more accessible.
 It is illustrated, annotated, and filled with maps and topical essays to guide the students.
-This is a must have book for every classical library.
-There are less expensive versions of The Histories which you may purchase, but we really think the extra money for this version is well spent.
+There are less expensive versions of The Histories which you may use, but we think the extra money for this version is well spent.
 Available online.

 Oresteia by Aeschuylus